KushalRoyChowdhury/ChatBuddy/README.md

 ## ⚙️ Technologies Used

 -   **Frontend**: React, Tailwind CSS, Framer Motion
--   **Backend**: Node.js with Express, @google/genai SDK
+-   **Backend**: Node.js with Express, @google/genai SDK, @googleapis

 ---

 ## 🚀 Getting Started

 To use ChatBuddy locally, you'll need to set up both the frontend and the backend.
-For self-hosting, a Google Cloud project with OAuth2 Consent Setup is required.
+For self-hosting, a Google Cloud project with OAuth2 Consent Setup & Gemini API Key is required.

 ### Prerequisites